×

 We asked expats in Malapascua what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Malapascua should be aware of several key factors.
 Firstly, the cost of living is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare in the Philippines is affordable but may not be up to the standards expats are used to, so it's advisable to have a comprehensive health insurance plan.
 Malapascua is a small island and while it offers a peaceful and relaxed lifestyle, it may not provide all the amenities and services available in larger cities.
 The island is known for its diving spots, so it's perfect for those who enjoy water activities.
 The official language is Filipino, but English is widely spoken, especially in tourist areas.
 However, learning some basic Filipino phrases can enhance your experience.
 The Philippines has a tropical climate, with a dry season from November to April and a wet season from May to October.
 It's important to be prepared for typhoons, which can occur during the wet season.
 The country has a residency program for retirees, which requires a deposit and offers benefits like tax-free import of household goods.
 Lastly, it's crucial to respect local customs and traditions.
 The Philippines is predominantly Catholic, and religious holidays and festivals are celebrated with enthusiasm.
-The locals are known for their hospitality and friendliness, and building good relationships with them can greatly enrich your retirement experience," wrote a member in Malapascua.
+The locals are known for their hospitality and friendliness, and building good relationships with them can greatly enrich your retirement experience," commented one expat who made the move to Malapascua.

 Will I be able to find a job in Malapascua?